Course: Human rights in Asia

 unspecified

-1. attendance and active participation 2. class presentation (15 mins) 3. final written exam (choose 4 out of 5 short questions)
+1. attendance and active participation 2. class presentation (15 mins) 3. final written exam or 4 shorter exams throughout the semester (upon agreement)

 Recommended literature